Asheville Venue Guide: Places to Eat, Drink and Dance

 Dinner and dancing are not mutually exclusive in Asheville.
 Many of our music halls double as a restaurant, or offer ways to nosh before catching a show.
 If you’re looking for the best all-in-one spots for your night on the town, then check out one of these top-notch venues.

 One of the old vanguards of the Asheville venues, the Grey Eagle was a major player in the development of the music scene in Asheville.
 It’s a guaranteed place to find the next up and coming acts before they hit the mainstream, and it’s one place where you can dine alongside your favorite musical acts.
 The Grey Eagle Taqueria, which adjoins the venue’s bar, serves up scratch made arepas, cemitas, and burritos, as well as a variety of vegetarian and vegan options.
-The Taqueria is open from 11am-8pm, with extended service for ticket holders for shows.
+The Taqueria is open from noon-11pm, with extended service for ticket holders for shows.

 Asheville’s original local brewery, Highland’s brewery features two stages, indoor and outdoor, which regularly host the best local and nationally touring bands each weekend.
 The tasting room offers dozens of the brewery’s newest flavors and local favorites.
 If you’re hungry, then there’s always a local food truck available on weekends.
 Check Highland’s website to see the full list of food trucks along with their music calendar.